scala/scala3/docs/docs/reference/experimental/overview.md

 * `fewerBraces`: Enable support for using indentation for arguments.
 * [`genericNumberLiterals`](./numeric-literals.md): Enable support for generic number literals.
 * [`namedTypeArguments`](./named-typeargs.md): Enable support for named type arguments
+* [`saferExceptions`](./canthrow.md): Enable support for checked exceptions.

+### Experimental language features supported by special compiler options

+Some experimental language features that are still in research and development can be enabled with special compiler options.
+These include

+* `-Yexplicit-nulls` Enable support for tracking null references in the type system.

 ### Experimental language imports